Avatarati/Mutlithreaded-Client-Server/README.md

 # Multi-Threaded Client and Server
 Client and server demonstrating concurrency in the transmission and handling of requests.

+#### *Coding style is Allman layout with UpperCamelCase.
+This is just my preference for personal projects.*

 ## Screens
 ### Client